msfrq8/openIAE/IAE/communicate.md

  - Federal Procurement Data System (FPDS): Source for government-wide contract award data
  - Wage Determination Online (WDOL): Information for federal contracting officers to use in obtaining appropriate wage determinations for each official contract action
  - Federal Service Desk (FSD): Provides assistance with SAM, CFDA, eSRS, FBO, and FSRS

+#### How to Contact IAE

+To contact IAE directly, please email <a href="mailto:IAE-Transparency@gsa.gov">IAE-Transparency@gsa.gov</a>.
+You can also go to the IAE Transparency [Issues Repository](https://github.com/GSA/IAE-Transparency-Space/issues) in GitHub and, after signing in to GitHub, click on New Issue to enter specific inquiries.

 #### Legacy SIEWG Materials